commonknowledge/community-climate-justice-archive/README.md

 4. **HTML Template**: The template accesses fields like `{{.Story.Finding}}` to display them

 The conversion happens in `internal/nocodb/types.go`.
 It handles tricky things like:
-- Converting `["Theme A", "Theme B"]` into proper Theme structs with URLs and colours
+- Converting things like `["Theme A", "Theme B"]` into proper Go structs with URLs and colours
 - Parsing attachment JSON into StoryAttachment objects
 - Turning `null` into sensible defaults instead of crashing